Galley: Modern Query Optimization for Sparse Tensor Programs: Galley Overview

 The input program dialect is equivalent to the tensor index notation defined in Sec.~\ref{subsec:tensor_index_notation}.
-Pointwise functions like $A_{ij}*B_{jk}$ are represented with \texttt{Map}.
-Aggregates like $\sum_i$ are denoted by \texttt{Agg}.
-Each assignment is a \texttt{Query}, and previous assignments are referenced with an \texttt{Alias}.
-Our logistic regression example from Eq.~\eqref{eq:log_reg_std} is defined in this dialect as follows,
+Pointwise functions such as $A_{ij}*B_{jk}$ are represented with \texttt{Map}.
+Aggregates such as $\sum_i$ are denoted by \texttt{Agg}.
+Each assignment is a \texttt{Query}, and previous assignments are referenced with an \texttt{Alias}. \Ifive{Crucially, the \texttt{Op} terminal used in both \texttt{Map} and \texttt{Agg} can be any user defined function (e.g. $f(x,y) = sin(1+x*y)$) as long as it accepts the correct number of arguments (i.e. the number of expressions in the \texttt{Map} and two arguments in \texttt{Agg}).
+Galley takes advantage of properties of these functions during optimization, specifically distributivity, commutativity, associativity, identity, idempotency, and the existence of an annihilator.
+Further, users can declare these properties to Galley at runtime.
+This extensibility is a benefit of Galley’s formal framework.
+Lastly, \texttt{Idx}s are named symbols (e.g. $i$, $j$), and \texttt{Tensor}s are memory-resident input tensors.} Our logistic regression example from Fig. \ref{ex:stc_log_reg_program} is defined in this dialect as

-Note that this notation is compatible with array APIs like Numpy which don't have named indices.
+Note that this notation is compatible with array APIs like Numpy that do not have named indices.
 Operations like 'matmul' can be automatically mapped into this language by generating index names for inputs on the fly and renaming whenever operations imply equality between indices.
-Also, note that aggregates can be over multiple indices, e.g. \texttt{Agg(+, i, j, k, ...)}.